xiangyongfang/xiangyongfang.github.io/README.md

 1. After cloning the repository locally, it's recommended to use **Visual Studio Code (VSCode)** for editing.
 2. Install the **Live Server** extension for VSCode to preview your changes in real-time.
 3. Once you finish editing the `index.html` and other files, commit and push the changes back to your GitHub repository.
-4. Remember to delete the entire `track-visitors.js` file, otherwise your website visitor record will be received by me.

 ### Deploy Your Website